source-academy/sourcetoes5/README.md

 We just replace `const` and `let` with `var`.
 Yeah.
 This allows reassignment of constants.

 Bigger issue is scoping, since `var` has function scope but `let` and `const` have block scope.
 Thus we do a simple renaming of all variables so that they refer to the correct scope.
 This unfortunately poses debugging issues.
-Luckily, the renaming only appends a `$xx` where `xx` is some number, so the left part still refers to a correct variable name.
+Luckily, the renaming only appends a `$xx`, where `xx` is some number, so the left part still refers to a correct variable name.

 ## `=>`

-We replace these with anonymoous function expressions: `(function () { ...; return ...; })`.
+We replace these with anonymous function expressions: `(function () { ...; return ...; })`.
 These shouldn't cause any problems.